dgraph-io/cloud-docs/content/migrating-from-hosted-dgraph.md

 ### To migrate data from self-managed Dgraph to Dgraph Cloud

 1. Create a new backend.
-You can do this using the Dgraph Cloud interface, or by using the [Dgraph Cloud command-line tool](https://www.npmjs.com/package/slash-graphql).
+You can do this using the Dgraph Cloud interface.
 2. (optional) Switch your backend to [flexible mode](/admin/schema-modes#flexible-mode).
 3. Connect to your backend with your favorite client.
 To learn more, see [Connecting from Dgraph Clients](/advanced-queries#connecting-from-dgraph-clients).